lhuang-pvamu/Parallel-Computing-Code/docs/labs/lab2.rst

          ....

-At the end, you need to summarize all threads's sum to get the final results.
-It may be a race condition if you summarize them in parallel.
+At the end, you need to summarize all threads' sum to get the final result.
+Keep in mind that each thread has its own partial sum at the end.
+You need to consider how to store them separately in memory.
+It may be a race condition if you summarize them in parallel without a protection.